 But generally speaking, the wives felt more shame, guilt and frustration living in a cluttered environment than their husbands.

-The study concluded by stating that perceiving one’s home as being cluttered or unfinished could directly trigger stress reactions and depressed mood, whereas viewing the home as more restorative might alleviate negative states.
+The study concluded that perceiving one’s home as cluttered or unfinished could directly trigger stress reactions and depressed mood, whereas viewing the home as more restorative might alleviate negative states.

 Negative effect #2 – Disrupted focus

 To understand how clutter disrupts our focus, we first need to look at bottom-up and top-down processing as it relates to our perception.